 On November 1, 2010, Demi Lovato withdrew from the Jonas Brothers: Live in Concert tour and entered a treatment facility for "physical and emotional issues" after punching a backup dancer.

-On January 28, 2011, Demi Lovato completed in-patient treatment at Timberline Knolls, acknowledging struggles with bulimia, self-harm, and self-medication with drugs and alcohol.
+On January 28, 2011, Demi Lovato completed her in-patient treatment at Timberline Knolls, acknowledging struggles with bulimia, self-harm, and substance abuse, and a diagnosis of bipolar disorder.

-In April 2011, Demi Lovato became a contributing editor for Seventeen magazine, where she penned an article describing her personal struggles.
+In April 2011, Demi Lovato became a contributing editor for Seventeen magazine, where she penned an article about her struggles.

-In December 2011, Demi Lovato condemned the Disney Channel for airing episodes of Shake It Up and So Random! in which characters joked about eating disorders, leading to their removal.
+In December 2011, Demi Lovato condemned the Disney Channel for airing episodes of Shake It Up and So Random! with jokes about eating disorders, leading to their removal.

-In 2011, Demi Lovato shared her bipolar diagnosis because it explained her erratic behavior.
+In 2011, Demi Lovato initially accepted her bipolar diagnosis and shared this publicly, explaining her erratic behavior.

-In March 2012, MTV aired a documentary titled Demi Lovato: Stay Strong, which focused on her rehab and recovery process.
+In March 2012, MTV aired a documentary, Demi Lovato: Stay Strong, about her rehab and recovery.

 In September 2012, Demi Lovato was named the ambassador of Mean Stinks, a campaign focused on eliminating bullying by girls.

-In 2012, Demi Lovato became a judge and mentor on the second season of The X Factor, earning a reported salary of one million dollars.
-She also released a video on her YouTube account of herself singing "Angels Among Us" on December 24, 2012, dedicated to the victims of the Sandy Hook Elementary School shooting.
+In 2012, Demi Lovato became a judge and mentor on the second season of The X Factor, earning a reported salary of one million dollars, joining Britney Spears, Simon Cowell, and L.A.
+Reid.
+Also in August 2012, Lovato announced a single release by December after a pre-show performance at the 2012 MTV Video Music Awards.
+On December 24, 2012, she released "Angels Among Us" on YouTube as a tribute to the Sandy Hook Elementary School shooting victims.

-In 2012, Demi Lovato had a performance on American Idol where she was severely hungover, which impacted her ability to perform live and promote her Unbroken album.
+In 2012, Demi Lovato had a severely hungover performance on American Idol, which she attributed to her drug and alcohol addiction impacting her ability to perform live.

-In January 2013, it was reported that Demi Lovato had been living in a sober-living facility in Los Angeles for over a year to avoid relapse into addiction and eating disorder.
+In January 2013, Demi Lovato was reported to have been living in a sober-living facility in Los Angeles for over a year to avoid relapse.

-In May 2013, Demi Lovato was cited for her dedication to mentoring teens and young adults with mental health problems at a National Children's Mental Health Awareness Day.
+In May 2013, Demi Lovato was cited for her dedication to mentoring teens with mental health problems at a National Children's Mental Health Awareness Day.

 In June 2013, Demi Lovato celebrated the appeal of the Defense of Marriage Act on social media.

-On September 29, 2013, Demi Lovato announced her Neon Lights Tour, which included a Canadian leg.
+On September 29, 2013, Demi Lovato announced her Neon Lights Tour, including a Canadian leg, which began on February 9, 2014, and ended on May 17.

 In 2013, Demi Lovato topped the list of The New York Times Best Selling Authors.

-In March 2014, Demi Lovato made her final appearance on the TV show Glee, where she played Dani, a struggling New York-based artist.
+In March 2014, Demi Lovato made her final appearance on Glee, where she played Dani, a struggling New York-based artist.
+Also, while on The X Factor, her final act (Rion Paige) finished fifth.

 In May 2014, Demi Lovato was named lead performer for NYC Pride Week and Grand Marshal of the LA Pride Parade.